Sexual Abuse Therapists in Baltimore, MD

 Kimberly A Felder

-Currently accepting new clients.
 I began my work in the trauma field while interning at a domestic violence shelter and have since held positions in the field doing crisis work, case management, group facilitation, and therapy.
 I have worked with children, individual adults, and families.
-I assisted in facilitating family meetings, therapeutic treatment groups, and provided community-based services for people impacted by trauma.
 I have provided services in a variety of settings and with diverse clients, including both long and short-term interventions.
+I currently work in Montgomery County Public Schools as a school social worker in special education.

 Baltimore, MD 21201

-Photo of Felita Anane, Clinical Social Work/Therapist in Baltimore, MD
+Photo of Rosie Young, LMSW, Clinical Social Work/Therapist

 Craig Rushing